Training - Tuesday, June 4

 This course will provide knowledge and hands-on training on how to rapidly stream, exploit, and disseminate 3D geospatial products directly in the browser.
 Participants in this workshop will gain understanding of how massive 3D datasets are created from multi-resolution 2D imagery, processed in the cloud, and served on-demand to the client with minimal bandwidth.
 Specific examples and integrations based on Amazon Web Services and Cesium will be provided.

-Unlocking the Power of Persistence with the Largest Virtual SAR Constellation for Geospatial Intelligence & Discovery – Ursa Space Systems
+Unlocking the Power of Persistence with Satellite SAR for Geospatial Intelligence & Discovery – Ursa Space Systems